Welcome to the official homepage for the Max-i fieldbus and Max-i Association

 Antoine de Saint-Exupéry

 The name Max-i means Multiple Access Cross (X) coupled interface.
-It refers to Max-i being a multi-master bus, which for industrial applications, railway applications, stage light control and long distance communication uses a cable with 4 conductors connected as a balanced 4-wire line (X-coupled) to prevent mutual coupling to other cables.
+It refers to Max-i being a multi-master bus, which for industrial applications, railway applications, stage light control, traffic lights and long distance communication uses a cable with 4 conductors connected as a balanced 4-wire line (X-coupled) to prevent mutual coupling to other cables.
 The name also refers to the Max-i-mum performance, which by far exceeds comparable fieldbus systems on most fields.

 Released specifications can be downloaded from the Technical Description page and used free of charge for all non-commercial use.
 Commercial use requires membership of Max-i Association.